Yoga At Home: Tips, Q&A, YouTube recs

 Going into my 40s, though, I began to tire of many of these workouts.
-I didn’t feel my body was benefitting from them as it had before, or maybe mentally I wasn’t and that reflectedin my body.
-It was all very mundane and uninspired.
+I didn’t feel my body was benefitting from them as it had before.

 Yoga picked up where all the other fitness left off.
-It offered more than just the exercise, also incorporating breath, meditation, body awareness, and honoring our limits.
+It offered more than just the movement, also incorporating breath, meditation, body awareness, and honoring our limits.

 This past year I immersed myself more in yoga.
 It seems the more you do, the more you want to learn and explore.